tobiasmuetze/ThreeArmedTrials/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated link as requested
+* Fixed issues with link as requested

 ## Test environments
 * All tests performed through github actions
 * macos-latest, R release
 * windows-latest, R release
+* windows-latest, R devel
 * ubuntu-latest, devel
 * ubuntu-latest, release
 * ubuntu-latest, oldrel-1